-85 associated with the premises of the subsequent) Early Jurassic continental breakup in the Central Atlantic then favored drainage of mantle melt reservoir (Silver et al., 2006; Peace et al., 2019a), attested by the very rapid emergence of the widespread tholeiitic magmatic CAMP (Central Atlantic Magmatic Province) event at the Triassic-Jurassic boundary (200 Ma) in the Central Atlantic (Olsen, 1997; Marzoli et al., 1999; McHone, 2000).
+An expression of the continued lithospheric thinning during the Permian (McKenzie et al., 2015) and the Triassic and abnormally high heat flow is recorded by the emergence of the widespread tholeiitic magmatic CAMP (Central Atlantic Magmatic Province) event at the Triassic-Jurassic boundary (200 Ma) in the Central Atlantic (Olsen, 1997; Marzoli et al., 1999;

+85 McHone, 2000).
 The CAMP extends to Iberia as large-scale volcanic intrusions such as the Messejana-Plasencia dyke (Cerbiá et al., 2003) in Iberia and the Late Triassic-Early Jurassic ophitic magmatism in the Pyrenees (e.g., Azambre et al., 1987).
+The CAMP may have favored heat dispersion that triggered the subsequent Early Jurassic continental breakup in the Central
-Extension and salt movements in the North Sea basins during the

-Late Triassic further point to the propagation of the North Atlantic rift (Goldsmith et al., 2003).
+Atlantic.
+Extension and salt movements in the North Sea basins during the Late Triassic further point to the propagation of the North Atlantic rift (Goldsmith et al., 2003).

-The persistence of shallow-marine to non-marine deposition during this period contrasts with the large accommodation space that is required at larger scale to sediment the giant evaporitic province in the Late Permian (Jackson et al., 2019) and in the Late Triassic (Štolfová and Shannon, 2009; Leleu et al., 2016; Ortí et al., 2017).
-Therefore the subsidence appears much lower than that predicted by simple isostatic model of crustal thinning (McKenzie, 1978).
+The persistence of shallow-marine to non-marine deposition during this period contrasts with the large accommodation space that is required at larger scale to sediment the giant evaporitic-province in the late Permian (Jackson et al., 2019) and in the Late Triassic (Stolfová and Shannon, 2009; Leleu et al., 2016; Ortí et al., 2017).
+Crustal thinning expected for this period therefore does not follow McKenzie's prediction of subsidence (McKenzie, 1978).